-Thanks to the warm summer of 2018, our bamboos have gained a lot of energy.
+Thanks to the warm summers of 2018 onwards, our bamboos have gained a lot of energy.

 A minimum of 15 m² of soil area and root barrier are required to cultivate such large shoots.
 Bamboo takes 3 to 4 years for the young shoots to harden up and become real wood.
 My plan is to build a pavilion in the garden!